RafaelCassiano21/ansible-gns3-lab/README.md

 ---
+&nbsp;

 ## 5. 🔹 Add-docker-support-optional

-GNS3 also allows the use of Docker containers in its topologies.
+#### GNS3 also allows the use of Docker containers in its topologies.
 To configure Docker, run:
 `
 sudo dnf install -y docker
 sudo systemctl enable --now docker